Shopping for a new Mercedes-Benz CLA Class?

 |$ 44,129||$ 47,450|

-Until BMW and Audi are ready, the CLA lines up across the luxury field from the likes of the handsome, supple and quiet Buick Verano, and the well-meaning Acura ILX, and with the hotter CLA45 AMG version, BMW's 1-Series.
-The Verano and ILX have sub-$30,000 base price tags and lots of luxury features like the newest Benz.
+Instead, it goes head to head with the likes of the well-meaning but unimpressive Acura ILX, the handsome, supple and quiet Buick Verano, and--in its hotter CLA45 AMG version--the BMW 1-Series.
+The Verano and ILX have base prices below $30,000 and lots of luxury features like the newest Benz.
 But neither has anything like the prestige of the Mercedes badge.
 The BMW does, but its M edition is gone, on an untimely time-out.

 The CLA is a scaled-down imitation of the prettiest Mercedes on sale today, the CLS, and that's its biggest ace.
 It may be as short as a Civic, but its elegant profile and frameless glass counter the compact-car blahs, and chip away visually at the front end's height.
 The sporty cockpit lifts its inspiration from the SLK, not the C-Class, and the mix-and-match aesthetic works extremely well.
 That is, until you scan the LCD screen planted awkwardly on the dash, instead of integrated into the center stack.